chrisjwaddell/start-time-end-time-component/README.md

 # Start time, End time Component

-This is a specific sort of time range picker with start time and end time that must fall on the same day.
+This is a specific sort of time range picker with start time and end time that must fall within the same day.
 Its very fast and useful for things like time keeping apps.
+It remembers the last End time and it becomes the Start time for the next entry.
 Times are chosen in 15 minute periods.
 For example, the start time can be at 8:00 AM, 8:15 AM, 8:30 AM or 8:45 AM.
 A time period can't span over more than one day.
 It must fall within that day.
 You can choose the day, by default, it opens as the current day.